 3. The Right to Receive Copies of Your PHI.
 In most cases you have the right to receive copies of your PHI, such as health or billing records, used by us to make decisions about you.
 You must make the request in writing.
 We will respond within 30 days after receiving your written request, and we may charge a reasonable fee.
 In certain situations, we may deny your request, but we will do so in writing, and we will provide our reasons for the denial and explain your right to have the denial reviewed.

 4. The Right to Get a List of the Disclosures We Have Made.
-You have the right to get a list of instances in which we have disclosed your PHI.
-This is called an Accounting of Disclosures.
-This right does not apply to certain disclosures such as those made for the purposes of treatment, payment or health care operations, disclosures made to you or to others involved in your care, disclosures made with your authorization, or disclosures made for national security or intelligence purposes or to correctional institutions or law enforcement purposes.
+You have the right to get a list of instances in which we have disclosed your PHI ( an Accounting of Disclosures.)
+This right does not apply to certain disclosures such as those made for treatment, payment or health care operations, disclosures made to you or to others involved in your care, disclosures made with your authorization, or disclosures made for national security or intelligence purposes or to correctional institutions or law enforcement purposes.
 Your request for an Accounting of Disclosures must be made in writing to the person and address below.
 We will respond within 60 days of receiving your request by providing a list of disclosures made within the last six years from the receipt date of your request, unless a shorter time period is requested.
 If you make more than one request in the same year, we may charge a fee.

 E. WHO YOU CAN CONTACT FOR INFORMATION ABOUT THIS NOTICE OR OUR PRIVACY PRACTICES.
 If you have questions about this Notice or complaints about our privacy practices, or if you would like to know how to file a complaint with the Office for Civil Rights of the U.S. Department of Health and Human Services, you can contact our Privacy Director toll free at 1-866-990-0111.
 You will not be penalized for filing your complaint.
 Written complaints must be submitted to: